JanHerca/urantiapedia/output/wikijs/en/article/Neil_Francey/On_the_Revelatory_Status/The_Context_of_The_Life_and_Teachings_of_Jesus.md

 ## Compromises Were Tried

 Many efforts were made for acceptability.
-For example, Jesus tried to accommodate their beliefs with his teaching about the Kingdom of God which led to some degree of confusion among his followers. _Much of the early persecution of Christians in Rome was due solely to their unfortunate use of the term “kingdom” in their preaching._ ([UB 195:2.2](/en/The_Urantia_Book/195#p2_2))
+For example, Jesus tried to accommodate their beliefs with his teaching about the Kingdom of God which led to some degree of confusion among his followers. _Much of the early persecution of Christians in Rome was due solely to their unfortunate use of the term “kingdom” in their preaching._ (<a id="s48_335"></a>[UB 195:2.2](/en/The_Urantia_Book/195#p2_2))

-Then along came Paul who watered down the teachings to win the approval of the Jews and of course all that has been a disaster. _Though these efforts failed as far as winning the Jews was concerned, they did not fail to confuse and alienate many honest souls in all subsequent generations._ ([UB 149:2.3](/en/The_Urantia_Book/149#p2_3)) And for good measure Paul also adapted it to suit the Greco-Roman mind set.
+Then along came Paul who watered down the teachings to win the approval of the Jews and of course all that has been a disaster. _Though these efforts failed as far as winning the Jews was concerned, they did not fail to confuse and alienate many honest souls in all subsequent generations._ (<a id="s50_292"></a>[UB 149:2.3](/en/The_Urantia_Book/149#p2_3)) And for good measure Paul also adapted it to suit the Greco-Roman mind set.

-Then there was the biggest calamity: _And so, under the vigorous leadership of Peter and ere the Master ascended to the Father, his well-meaning representatives began that subtle process of gradually and certainly changing the religion <ins>of</ins> Jesus into a new and modified form of religion <ins>about</ins> Jesus._ ([UB 192:4.8](/en/The_Urantia_Book/192#p4_8))
+Then there was the biggest calamity: _And so, under the vigorous leadership of Peter and ere the Master ascended to the Father, his well-meaning representatives began that subtle process of gradually and certainly changing the religion <ins>of</ins> Jesus into a new and modified form of religion <ins>about</ins> Jesus._ (<a id="s52_323"></a>[UB 192:4.8](/en/The_Urantia_Book/192#p4_8))

-> _This overemphasis of the personality of Jesus in the theology of Christianity has worked to obscure his teachings, and all of this has made it increasingly difficult for Jews, Mohammedans, Hindus, and other Eastern religionists to accept the teachings of Jesus._ ([UB 149:2.4](/en/The_Urantia_Book/149#p2_4))
+> _This overemphasis of the personality of Jesus in the theology of Christianity has worked to obscure his teachings, and all of this has made it increasingly difficult for Jews, Mohammedans, Hindus, and other Eastern religionists to accept the teachings of Jesus._ (<a id="s54_267"></a>[UB 149:2.4](/en/The_Urantia_Book/149#p2_4))

 ## Are We Better Placed To Accept The Fifth?